Ready to target Board of Directors opportunities?

 While these details should also appear on your executive resume, you’ll need to ensure they are succinctly condensed and highlighted on your Board resume.

-To summarize, writing a Board resume requires a unique and strategic focus on your perspective, industry insights, leadership skill, and fiscal results – with a straightforward and detailed story of impact at the corporate level.
+To summarize, writing a Board of Directors resume requires a unique and strategic focus on your perspective, industry insights, leadership skill, and fiscal results – with a straightforward and detailed story of impact at the corporate level.